ibm-cloud-docs/satellite/locations.md

 {: shortdesc}

 **Before you begin**:
-- Make sure that you [added at least 3 hosts to your location](/docs/satellite?topic=satellite-hosts#add-hosts) to use as worker nodes for your {{site.data.keyword.satelliteshort}} control plane.
+- Make sure that you [attached at least 3 hosts to your location](/docs/satellite?topic=satellite-hosts#attach-hosts) to use as worker nodes for your {{site.data.keyword.satelliteshort}} control plane.
 - Verify that your location is in an **Action required** state.

-**To add hosts as worker nodes to the control plane**:
+**To attach hosts as worker nodes to the control plane**:

 1. From the {{site.data.keyword.satelliteshort}} [**Locations** dashboard](https://cloud.ibm.com/satellite/locations), select the location where you want to finish the setup of your control plane.
 2. From the **Hosts** tab, identify at least 3 hosts that you can assign as worker nodes to your control plane.
 All hosts must be in an **Unassigned** status.